kevalnagda/kevalnagda.github.io/_posts/2020-12-04-sendgrid-with-outline.md

 Since we do not have our own SMTP server for email delivery, we use [SendGrid]'s free SMTP Service.

-Get started by signing up and logging in at SendGrid to create a new *Sender* from `Sender Management` as follows:
+To get started, sign up and log in at SendGrid to create a new *Sender* from `Sender Management` as follows:

 ![Create New Sender](/assets/img/smtp/1.png)